Park View School, West Green

 Park View School is a mixed secondary school located in the West Green area in the London Borough of Haringey, England.

 It is a community school administered by Haringey London Borough Council.
 The catchment area of Park View encompasses one of the most ethnically, culturally and socially diverse areas in the UK and over 74% of pupils at the school speak English as an additional language.
-Park View emphasises its "broad and balanced" curriculum, placing equal importance on the arts, alongside academic rigour and success.
+Park View emphasises its "broad and balanced" curriculum, placing equal importance on the arts and sport alongside academic rigour, to support pupils' success.

-Park View has been rated as good by Ofsted since 2013 and this was reaffirmed through a section 8 short inspection in November 2017.
-Park View is regarded as a national leader in addressing child mental health issues and in 2015 was awarded the prestigious HSJ award for its work in this area.
+Andrew Webster has led Park View as headteacher since 2014, and Park View has been consistently rated as good by Ofsted since 2013.
+This was reaffirmed by a full Section 5 inspection in 2023.
+Park View is a national leader in supporting child mental health and well-being.
+It has operated as a 'trauma-informed' school since 2017 and prides itself on actively fostering positive relationships across the community.
+In 2015, Park View was awarded a prestigious HSJ award for its work in this area.
+Park View believes that all children must experience enriching educational opportunities to allow children to thrive.